plone/plone.api/docs/env.rst

     in_debug_mode = api.env.debug_mode()
     if in_debug_mode:
-        # Zope is in debug mode
+        print 'Zope is in debug mode'

 Further reading
 ---------------